“A sower went out to sow his seed.

 “Whoever has ears to hear ought to hear.”

 FAITH ACTION: Take a good look at the corporal and spiritual works of mercy.
-How many of them do you do?
+How many of them do you accomplish or even attempt?
 How many have you not made time to do yet in your life?
 Now might be a good time to add one more to the list of those you accomplish.
-Done them all already?
-Then teach someone else — a spouse, a child, a relative, a friend, a neighbor, a coworker — to do them as well.